Thinking about selling plasma for money?

 - And if you want to know the places that pay the most, check out our list of highest paying plasma donation centers near you.

 Making money with your body might not be for everyone but for those who don’t mind, it’s an easy way to earn some extra cash in your spare time.

 If you don’t like the idea of selling or donating your plasma for cash but you still want to help, you can donate plasma for free through the American Red Cross.
 ARC will let you donate every 28 days.

 You can make an appointment in a few ways:

 - Call 1-800-RED-CROSS to schedule an appointment.

 - Visit redcrossblood.org/find-drive to find a Red Cross Blood Drive near you.

 Needless to say, selling plasma won’t make you rich.
-It will, however, give you a fairly easy way to make a couple hundred extra bucks each month.
+It will, however, give you a fairly easy way to make a couple of hundred extra bucks each month.

 Have you ever donated blood plasma (or bone marrow, eggs, sperms, etc) for money?
 Let us know about your experiences selling plasma for money by leaving a comment below.